Lessons from being hacked.

 https://www.dailyrecord.co.uk/news/scottish-news/scots-mums-instagram-account-hacked-27853840

 2 – Building a personal brand takes a lot of time and effort.
 You have to love it and know your intentions and your purpose.
-I sat with my friend Claire who is a marketing guru and does a lot of the Scottish Widows adverts you see on tv.
-We stripped my goals and visions and broke them down so they were very clear.
-I always come back to the original strapline we put in 2014:
+I always come back to the original strapline from 2014: